 Our department's webpages contain an array of resources and are one of the best ways to learn about the work underway.
 For example, if you received a letter about a proposal or saw a sign announcing a hearing or project, see the Development Projects or Map & Text Amendments sections for more information.
 These webpages can be accessed on the left-hand side of this page.

 Below you’ll find a list and short description of things that we’re working on, along with how to find additional information about each topic.
 We hope you find this information useful.
-If you want to follow up with us about any questions you may have, please do so – our contact information is available on our department’s reorganized homepage, which also contains this same list of information on a News tab at the top of the page.
-Check back from time to time for updates!
+If you want to follow up with us about any questions you may have, please do so – our contact information is available on our department’s homepage.
+Check back from time to time for updates.

 Welcome to our contact page, where you can find information about reaching the department or individual staff members.
 Please note: The quickest way to schedule an appointment is by email or phone.
 If you leave a voicemail, we'll be sure to return your call within 24 hours.